 What does the Council do?

 The Council for Sustainable Development (RNE) consists of 15 public figures from business, civil society, science, and politics.
 It was first appointed by the Federal Government in April 2001.
-A brochure with short biographies of all council members from the 2023-2025 council period is available here for download [in German].

 The Council is tasked with: